beauchdj/Project/MeetingMinutes/Week_2.md

 * Forgot password on login page - is pretty standard.
 Do we want this, if so, how to implement?
 * User Appointment view - ok as just a list?
 Or should there be a calendar view?
 * Service Provider appointment availability - how should this work?
 Couple of options that I can think of:
-    Specific Time Slots for specific appointment types Ex: Monday 9-10am Haircut, 10-11:00am Haircut, 11-11:30 Nails
+    * Specific Time Slots for specific appointment types Ex: Monday 9-10am Haircut, 10-11:00am Haircut, 11-11:30 Nails
-    Specific Time Slots, whatever fits: Monday 9-9:45am, 10-10:45 am, etc and then appointment types have durations, so when user selects appointment type, only the timeslots that are the right lenght will be available
+    * Specific Time Slots, whatever fits: Monday 9-9:45am, 10-10:45 am, etc and then appointment types have durations, so when user selects appointment type, only the timeslots that are the right lenght will be available
-    Availability Time Blocks: Monday 8am - 5pm, and then appointment types have durations, so a user selects appointment type and then selects a time     within the available time block
+    * Availability Time Blocks: Monday 8am - 5pm, and then appointment types have durations, so a user selects appointment type and then selects a time     within the available time block
+* Appointment history & trends, appointment reports by category and time period

     For any of these, need to think through the UI and how we can implement...
+    Also, how for out in advance can sp set availability/user can book?

 #### UI Design Drafts